stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 the race whose scions are here inurned had once crowned the declivity which holds the tomb, but had long since fallen victim to the flames which sprang up from a disastrous stroke of lightning.
-Of the midnight storm which destroyed this gloomy mansion, the older inhabitants of the region sometimes speak in hushed and uneasy voices; alluding to what they call &ldquo;divine wrath&rdquo;
-in a manner that in later years vaguely increased the always strong fascination which I felt for the forest-darkened sepulchre.
+Of the midnight storm which destroyed this gloomy mansion, the older inhabitants of the region sometimes speak in hushed and uneasy voices; alluding to what they call  "divine wrath " in a manner that in later years vaguely increased the always strong fascination which I felt for the forest-darkened sepulchre.
 One man only had perished in the fire.
 When the last of the Hydes was buried in this place of shade and stillness, the sad urnful of ashes had come from